The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 The above information was last checked on 24/06/2022.
 Remember to check the latest COVID-19 travel safety regulations for your train between Paris and Munich closer to your date of departure here.

 The restriction level for your return train to Paris, France from Munich is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 Conditions of reentry:

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When departing from Paris, you have various train station options to start your route from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Munich, you can end your journey in train stations like München Hbf, München Hackerbrücke and München Marienplatz.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Munich, your train can arrive in train stations including München Hbf, München Hackerbrücke and München Marienplatz.

 Here are some other resources that might have the information you need